 Vietnam aims to become a digital country by 2030

-On 3rd June, Prime Minister Nguyen Xuan Phuc approved the National Digital Transformation Programme referred as DX by 2025 in law decision No.749/QD-TT.
+In 3rd June, Prime Minister Nguyen Xuan Phuc approved the National Digital Transformation Programme referred to as DX by 2025 in-law decision No.749/QD-TT.

-As scheduled, with a vision to 2030, Vietnam will apply new technologies and models, completely renovate government operations, update business operations, improve the living and working environment and change fundamentally and comprehensively.
-The government said that the program’s goal is forming a digital government, a digital economy, and a digital society, while also supporting the establishment of global digital companies.
+As scheduled, with a vision for 2030, Vietnam will successfully apply new technologies and models, completely renovate government operations, update business operations, and improve the living and working environment fundamentally and comprehensively.
+The government said that the program’s goal is forming a digital government, economy, and society, while also supporting the establishment of global digital companies.

 Cisco, a global network company, has announced a survey of the “Digital Development Index for SMEs in the Asia Pacific Region” which researched about 1,340 companies in the entire region and 50 companies in Vietnam.
-According to this survey, it has clearly shown the barriers to the challenges of SMEs in Vietnam throughout the data, such as: lack of digital skills and human resources (17%), lack of digitized powerful information technology (16.7%), lack of corporate digital thinking or cultural matter (15.7%).
+This survey has clearly shown the barriers to the challenges of SMEs in Vietnam throughout the data, such as lack of digital skills and human resources (17%), lack of digitized powerful information technology (16.7%), lack of corporate digital thinking or cultural matter (15.7%).
 However, the survey shows that Vietnamese SMEs are gradually investing in DX for cloud platforms (18%), network security (12.7%), digitization software and hardware enhancements (10.7%), etc.

 This program indicates the need for expansion from point to face, with awareness of DX’s mission, necessity, and urgency for society through typical and convincing success stories in order to build the foundation for DX.

-Regarding the challenges and solutions of digital government development, the first thing is to combine the strengths of dedicated data transmission networks with the Internet and data centers of national institutions, to strengthen digital government infrastructure and to connect to all administrative levels.
-The next thing is to promote enforcement of decisions, programs, plans, schemes and projects so as to give strength to the digitized government.
-After that, it is necessary to build a national data portal and apply the latest technology of social media and public administration procedures can be easily and conveniently accessed even on a smartphone.
-Government is considering developing a system that connects all of the national public service portals in the whole country.
+Regarding the challenges and solutions of digital government development, the first thing is to combine the strengths of dedicated data transmission networks with the Internet and data centers of national institutions, to strengthen digital government infrastructure and connect to all administrative levels.
+The next thing is to promote the enforcement of decisions, programs, plans, schemes, and projects so as to give strength to the digitized government.
+After that, it is necessary to build a national data portal and apply the latest technology of social media and public administration procedures that can be easily and conveniently accessed even on a smartphone.
+The government is considering developing a system that connects all of the national public service portals for the whole country.